Honolulu Courthouse riot: Riot

 A force of 150 American marines and sailors under Lieutenant Commander Theodore F. Jewell were put ashore along with another seventy to eighty Britons under Captain Edward Hood Lingard Ray from the sloop HMS Tenedos.
-The Americans headed straight for the courthouse, pushing back the rioters, and placing guards, they also occupied the city armory, the treasury, the station house, and the jail, filled with riled up prisoners who Queen Emma said she would free.
-British forces attacked up the Nuuanu Valley to Emma's house where they dispersed a large crowd with force.
+The Americans headed straight for the courthouse, pushing back the rioters, and, placing guards, also occupied the city armory, the treasury, the station house, and the jail filled with agitated prisoners whom Queen Emma promised to free.
+British forces battled their way up the Nuuanu Valley to Emma's house where they dispersed a large crowd with force.
 They then went back to Honolulu to man the palace and the barracks.
 By sundown, some rioters had been captured and the city was mostly quiet with the exception of sporadic musketry and the sounds of breaking glass.
 Several people were killed or injured in the conflict, including many foreign citizens though no American naval personnel were hurt seriously and it is not believed any of the Britons were either.
 Emma claimed no part in riot, but the opinion was that she supported the actions of her followers.
 The riot gained nothing for the queen and Kalakaua took the oath on February 13, after which his right to the throne was no longer in threat.
 The marines and sailors ended their occupation on February 20.
 America's involvement in the riot also led to the establishment of the first United States Navy coaling and repair station in Pearl Harbor.